awsdocs/amazon-emr-management-guide/doc_source/emr-uniform-instance-group.md

 # Configure Uniform Instance Groups<a name="emr-uniform-instance-group"></a>

 With the instance groups configuration, each node type \(master, core, or task\) consists of the same instance type and the same purchasing option for instances: On\-Demand or Spot\.
-You specify these settings when you create an instance group and they can't be changed later\.
+You specify these settings when you create an instance group\.
+They can't be changed later\.
 You can, however, add instances of the same type and purchasing option to core and task instance groups\.
 You can also remove instances\.

-To add different instance types after a cluster is created, you can add additional task instance groups, specifying different instance types and purchasing options for each instance group\.
+To add different instance types after a cluster is created, you can add additional task instance groups\.
+You can choose different instance types and purchasing options for each instance group\.
 For more information, see [Scaling Cluster Resources](emr-scale-on-demand.md)\.

 This section covers creating a cluster with uniform instance groups\.
 For more information about modifying an existing instance group by adding or removing instances manually or with automatic scaling, see [Manage Clusters](emr-manage.md)\.